djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-get-the-tools-win32.md

   * [Visual Studio 2015/Update 3]()  You need least Update 3
     * ??:  [Visual Studio 2017](https://www.visualstudio.com/downloads/) is a JavaScript runtime with a rich package ecosystem.

-* Create and run a Hello World UWP app on the RPI
+* Create and run a simple LED simulation UWP app on the RPI

 ## What you need